Record Books

 5. Use a font or handwriting large enough that an audience can read it from a distance when displayed.

-6. No live ammo, tipped arrows, (including field points, broadheads), knives, functional or nonfunctional firearms, or bows will be allowed as an exhibit.
-Cardboard, paper cutouts, or décor resembling firearms or bows are allowed for display purposes in the display or stand-alone classes.
+6. No live ammo or projectiles including pellets, round balls, or arrows (with or without field points or broadheads), knives, functional or nonfunctional firearms (i.e., replica firearms, hand-made, or toy-type, etc.) or bows will be allowed as an exhibit.
+2D cardboard or paper cutouts resembling firearms or bows are allowed for display purposes in the display or stand-alone classes.

 8. In order to represent Larimer County on a Shooting Sports Team at State Fair, the 4-H member MUST exhibit a display board or stand-alone item and e-Record book at the Larimer County Fair and earn at least a red ribbon placing.